philadams-zz/philadams.net/src/quotes.md

 > Paddleford_

 -
+> Happiness is the best revenge.
+Nothing drives people crazier than seeing
+> someone have a good fucking life. _Chuck Palahniuk_

+-
 > The best way to have a good idea is to have a lot of ideas.
 > _Linus Pauling_